Rental Guides · Last updated 2 June 2026

 Quick Summary

-- Long-term rentals (6-12 months) are cheaper per month and offer stability, but require a deposit and contract commitment
+• Long-term rentals (6 to 12 months) are cheaper per month and offer stability, but require a deposit and contract commitment

-- Short-term rentals (days to weeks) offer flexibility but cost 2-4x more per month and have fewer options in La Linea
+• Short-term rentals (days to weeks) offer flexibility but cost significantly more per month, with limited supply in La Linea

 What Counts as Long-Term in La Linea?

 If you earn in pounds and spend in euros, your income looks strong to Spanish landlords.
-GBP/EUR means your Gibraltar wage goes further here than it would in the UK.
-Use that in negotiations.
+A Gibraltar wage converts well in La Linea, and landlords near the border who regularly rent to cross-border workers know it.
+Use that in negotiations, especially when asking about longer lease terms or furnished options at long-term rates.

 What Counts as Short-Term?

 Short-term in La Linea means anything from a single night to about 3 months.
-This covers holiday apartments, Airbnb-style rentals, and furnished flats rented without a formal residential contract.
-Supply is genuinely limited in La Linea compared to Gibraltar or the Costa del Sol resorts, so do not expect the same volume of options you would find on Booking.com for Marbella.
+This covers holiday apartments, furnished flats rented outside a formal residential contract, and platform-listed lets.
+Supply is genuinely limited in La Linea compared to Gibraltar or the Costa del Sol resort towns, so do not expect the same volume of options you would find for Marbella or Estepona.

 Cost Comparison: Long-Term vs Short-Term